maxmurdoch/flock/src/pages/products/hobbyist.md

   description: ''
   list:
     - text: >-
-        Policies range from 1-8 hours, and can be purchased on the spot, or scheduled up to 10 days in advance.
+        Get covered on the spot in under 30 seconds.
+Like to plan ahead?
+You can schedule your insurance up to 10 days in advance.
-      title: Flexible policies
+      title: 'Simple Insurance '
     - text: >-
-        Pay for insurance only when you fly, with no up-front costs.
-Flock’s pricing is risk-dependent, so the safer the flight, the less you pay.
+        Flock's pricing is risk-dependent, so the safer you fly, the less you pay.
+Insurance for hobbyist pilots starts from just £3 a day.
       title: Fairer pricing
     - text: >-
-        Fly with peace of mind knowing that Flock’s policies are EC785/2004 compliant and approved by the CAA.
-      title: Fully compliant
-    - text: >-
-        Since you can pinpoint the cost of insurance for each job, you can easily pass the costs onto your clients.
-      title: Bill as an expense
-    - text: >-
-        We know two jobs are never the same.
-Choose your liability limit on a per-flight basis, with options ranging from £1-10M.
-      title: Choose your liability limit
-    - text: >-
-        Every pilot gets access to customer support through the app.
-If something goes wrong, you can make a claim with the tap of a button
+        Have a question?
+Chat to us in the app (we have a 2 min average response time) or give us a call.
+Whichever you prefer.
-      title: Instant support
+      title: Quick support
   title: Why do hobbyists use Flock?
 showCoverNote: false
 doINeedInsurance: